101dotxyz/GPTeam/README.md

-# Multi-Agent GPT
+# Multi-Agent GPT: Collaborative AI Dialogues

-Multi-Agent GPT is a collaborative project that uses GPT models to generate text-based dialogues between multiple agents as they work towards predefined goals.
-The project is aimed at exploring the capabilities of GPT models for multi-agent productivity and communication.
+Multi-Agent GPT is an innovative project that leverages GPT models to generate dynamic, text-based dialogues between multiple agents as they collaborate to achieve predefined goals.
+The main objective of this project is to explore the potential of GPT models in enhancing multi-agent productivity and effective communication.

 ## How it works

----
+Multi-Agent GPT employs separate agents, each equipped with a memory, that interact with one another using communication as a tool.
+The implementation of agent memory and reflection is inspired by [this research paper](https://arxiv.org/pdf/2304.03442.pdf).

 ## Requirements

-To run the world you will need [Docker](https://docs.docker.com/get-started/) installed on your machine.
+To run the world simulation, you will need Python installed on your machine.

 ## Getting started

-To get started with Multi-Agent GPT, you can follow these steps:
+To begin exploring Multi-Agent GPT, follow these steps:

 1. Clone the project repository to your local machine
+2. Move to the repository: `cd multiagent-gpt`
-3. Run `python setup.py`.
-This will check if you have your environment setup correctly and if not help you get it set up.
+3. Run `python setup.py` to check your environment setup and configure it as needed
-4. Fill in the environment variables in `.env` with your API Keys.
-You will need an OpenAI API key, which you can get [here](https://platform.openai.com/account/api-keys).
-Providing other API keys will enable other tools to be used.
+4. Update the environment variables in `.env` with your API Keys.
+You will need an OpenAI API key, which you can obtain [here](https://platform.openai.com/account/api-keys).
+Supplying additional API keys will enable the use of other tools
-5. Run the project by running `poetry run world`
+5. Launch the world simulation by running `poetry run world`

-You can watch the world run and observe the agents as they interact with eachother to achieve their directives.
+Now you can observe the world simulation in action and watch as the agents interact with each other, working together to accomplish their assigned directives.

 ## Contributing

-We welcome contributions to Multi-Agent GPT!
-If you would like to contribute, please follow these steps:
+We enthusiastically welcome contributions to Multi-Agent GPT!
+To contribute, please follow these steps:

 1. Fork the project repository to your own account
 2. Create a new branch for your changes
-3. Make your changes to the project code
+3. Implement your changes to the project code
 4. Submit a pull request to the main project repository

-We will review your pull request and provide feedback as needed.
+We will review your pull request and provide feedback as necessary.

 ## License

 The Multi-Agent GPT project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+For more information, refer to the `LICENSE` file.